 There is no reference to overland flow flooding in the BVDCP.
 It is therefore assumed that development controls are applied to all flooding (i.e. mainstream and overland flow) in the same way.
 This may not be appropriate in all catchments.
-However, for the study areas included in this study, all flooding can be considered mainstream flooding for the purposes of planning controls.
+However, for the study areas included in this study, the flood model results would indicate that all flooding can be considered mainstream flooding for the purposes of planning controls.